Loic74650/PoolMaster/README.md

 - possibly the pinout definitions depending on your wiring<br />
 - the unique address of the DS18b20 water temperature sensor<br />
 - MAC and IP address of the Ethernet shield<br />
-- MQTT broker IP address and login credentials<br />
+- MQTT broker IP address and login credentials (only if you wish to use another broker than the default one)<br />
-- possibly the topic names on the MQTT broker to subscribe and publish to<br />
 - the Kp,Ki,Kd parameters for both PID loops in case your peristaltic pumps have a different throughput than 1.5Liters/hour for the pH pump and 3.0Liters/hour for the Chlorine pump.
 Also the default Kp values were adjusted for a 50m3 pool volume.
 You might have to adjust the Kp values in case of a different pool volume and/or peristaltic pumps throughput (start by adjusting it proportionally).
 In any case these parameters are likely to require adjustments for every pool<br /></p>

 <h4>Tips</h4>